jazminhicks/ETL/TechnicalReport.md

 * We created sql files to create the empty database and tables in pgAdmin.
 Next, we created a database connection using sqlalchemy.
 To load the data in the database we used the pandas command df.to_sql()

-* Finally, we were able to successfully query the database using pgAdmin to verify that the connection and loading was successful.
+* Finally, we were able to successfully query the database using pgAdmin and pandas (pd.read_sql(query, connection)) to verify that the connection and loading was successful.